-There aren’t many HVAC fixes that are DIY jobs, and this is especially true of issues with refrigerant.
+There aren’t many HVAC fixes that are DIY jobs, and this is especially true of issues with refrigerants.
 As a toxic substance, refrigerant can be highly dangerous.
-In fact, you need to have specific certifications to work with and dispose of refrigerant.
-If you want to check your levels or add more refrigerant to the system, you need to hire a trained professional.
+In fact, you need to have specific certifications to work with and dispose of refrigerants.
+If you want to check your levels or add more refrigerants to the system, you need to hire a trained professional.

 The outdoor part of your AC is the condensing unit.
 To keep your system running, the condensing unit is responsible for transferring the humid air from inside your home.

 Over time, cobwebs and other particles accumulate in the condenser.
 Debris from nearby bushes also has the potential to enter the unit.
 If enough dirt and debris accumulate, your system won’t blow cold air.

 If you want your AC to keep you cool, you need a clean condenser.
 An HVAC technician knows how to clean your condenser thoroughly.
 Once all of the debris is gone, your system should be back in working order.